iucario/blog/src/content/blog/Notes After Working For A Year.md

 My manager and upper managers are really nice people.
 They are practical and familiar to technology because they were engineers before being managers.
 I have seen how dumb decisions non-technical and ignorant managers can make.
 I am so glad that managers in my department are also good programmers.

+Big shoutout to my mentor!
+I am really grateful to have a knowledgeable and friendly mentor.
+My mentor taught me a LOT, including Golang, Jenkins, Git practices, code reviewing, etc.
+I think my mentor is the _best_ engineer and he is a role model that I look up to.

 ## Projects